cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-changelog.md

   - `Table.Column` names to skip syncing
   - Example: `-skip "System Colours, Groups.User Groups, Groups.Owner Groups"`
     - This will completely skip the synchronization of the `System Colours` table and exclude the `Groups.User Groups` and `Groups.Owner Groups` columns when syncing the `Groups` table.
-    - If a `Table` is specified that is the same as a `Table.Column`, the sync for that `Table` will not be executed, and the `Table.Column` directive will be ignored.
+    - If a `Table` is specified that's the same as a `Table.Column`, the sync for that `Table` won't be executed, and the `Table.Column` directive will be ignored.
 - NEW: During the export process, DXD will now notify you if there are tables that need to be opened and saved before exporting the DXD.
 This requirement may arise if a Display Value of a Linked Column has been renamed in the Linked Table.
   - Currently, this check only works with TSQL.
 - NEW: During the installation process, if you specify the -y flag (force install), DXD will remove any existing [Cinchy].[Models] record for this DXD, if it already exists.
 - NEW: Encryption (optional).
 Cinchy DXD now supports encrypting the contents of exported Data Experience Definitions.
 To utilize this feature:
   - Use the `./CinchyDXD.ps1 keygen` command to generate an encryption key file.
   - For `./CinchyDXD.ps1 export|install`, use the -k property to specify the location of the encryption key file.
-  - It is important to note that the encryption key used for exporting a DXD package must be the same as the encryption key used during the installation process.
+  - The encryption key used for exporting a DXD package must be the same as the encryption key used during the installation process.
 To prevent any issues, ensure not to misplace the key file and store it separately in a secure location from the exported DXD package.
 - NEW: Support for optionally executing pre-install CQL scripts.
 - FIXED: Fixed an issue where Views modified in the Install destination outside of DXD could result in duplicate column entries.
 A check and fix have been implemented to address this.
 - FIXED: Changed the loading order of System Colours to load before Domains, as Domains depend on System Colours.

 ### Version 1.5.1

-- CinchyDXD now requires Cinchy isntalled on SQL Server 2017 or PostgreSQL 14.3
+- CinchyDXD now requires Cinchy installed on SQL Server 2017 or PostgreSQL 14.3

 ### Version 1.5.0